bcrowell/dorcas/README.md

 Dorcas is a specialized tool that is unsuitable for general-purpose OCR work.
-The expectation is that the training on that font will not carry over at all to other documents, unless you happen to come across another text that happens to use exactly the same hot-metal or typewriter font.
+The expectation is that the training on that font will not carry over at all to other documents, unless you happen to come across another text in exactly the same hot-metal or typewriter font.
 Essentially you expect to build a set of letter templates for the font used in a certain book, OCR that book, and then throw away the font.
 But it is possible to use a preexisting set of templates as the starting point for training on a new font.
-E.g., maybe around 1830 James Cornish and Sons typeset their Greek in a certain version of Porson, and Hubert & Co. in Gottingen used something very similar in 1920.
+E.g., maybe around 1860 James Cornish and Sons typeset their Greek in a certain version of Porson, and Hubert & Co. in Goettingen used something very similar in 1920.
 The same applies if you can find a modern truetype font like GFS Porson, which can be used as a seed to grow an accurate set of templates for one of its metal-type ancestors.